wso2-attic/carbon-security/README.md

    org.wso2.carbon.security.jaas.modules.UsernamePasswordLoginModule required;
 };
 ```
-Similarly for JWT and SAML login modules, the following fully qualified class names can be used.
+Similarly for JWT login module, the following fully qualified class name can be used.

 -  `org.wso2.carbon.security.jaas.modules.JWTLoginModule`
--  `org.wso2.carbon.security.jaas.modules.SAML2LoginModule`

 The following code snippet shows how to perfrom a login using JAAS.